-Before all the state paved highways and backroads, the easiest way to move around the Adirondacks was via the intricate system of rivers and lakes that flow through the 6-million acre Park.
+Before all the state paved highways and backroads, the easiest way to move around the Adirondacks was via the intricate system of rivers and lakes that flow through the six-million acre park.
 Loggers, guides, and hunters used these waterways to avoid dense forests and otherwise challenging terrain.
-Today, the rivers, streams, lakes, and ponds that make up the Adirondacks are not only used for transportation, but for recreation as well.
+Today, the rivers, streams, lakes, and ponds that make up the Adirondacks are not only used for transportation but for recreation as well.

 The domed-shape of the Adirondacks lends itself to water flowing down river north, south, east, and west.
 What does that mean for recreational paddling the Adirondack Hub?
 Well, that just means you can paddle headwaters where the water’s journey begins!
-The rivers that start here are: the Hudson, Opalescent, Boreas, and Schroon rivers.
+The rivers that start here are the Hudson, Opalescent, Boreas, and Schroon.
 On top of those, there are tons of lakes and ponds of all shapes and sizes where every paddler can find something to enjoy.

 The mighty rivers

-315-miles from where it empties into Upper New York Bay, the Hudson River begins its long, diverse journey through the Adirondacks and Hudson Valley.
-You may know the Hudson as the wide, gentle river in New York City, but here in the Adirondacks, it’s very different: near Upper Works, you can practically jump across.
-In Newcomb, accessing the Hudson is as simple as putting in at the Lake Harris Boat Launch.
+315 miles from where it empties into the Upper New York Bay, the Hudson River begins its long, diverse journey through the Adirondacks and Hudson Valley.
+You may know the Hudson as the wide, gentle river in New York City, but here in the Adirondacks, it’s very different; near Upper Works, you can practically jump across.
+In Newcomb, accessing the Hudson is as simple as putting in at the Lake Harris boat launch.
 From the launch, paddlers can enjoy a calm lake before heading into the Hudson.
 The river can move swiftly, and within a mile of leaving Newcomb, you’ll reach a set of rapids known as Long Falls.
 There are other rapids along this route, but all can be carried around.
-For the first mile after the boat launch, paddling on Lake Harris (which is a beautiful lake to paddle by itself) and the Hudson is wild and placid.
+For that first mile after the boat launch, paddling on Lake Harris (which is a beautiful lake to paddle by itself) and the Hudson are wild and placid.

 New paddles in town